stevesaliman/gradle-properties-plugin/README.md

 plugin uses a gradle property to use a different user home directory.
 The properties plugin uses the same property, but I haven't done much testing of that yet.

+It is not required to have a gradle-local.properties file, but if you specify an environment with the ```-PenvironmentName=x``` flag, the environment file for that environment must exist at least once in the project hierarchy.

 # Acknowledgements #
 A special thank you to to Hans Dockter at Gradleware for showing me how to